sowiecki/pantheon/README.md

 [![GitHub Release](https://img.shields.io/github/release/Nase00/pantheon.svg?style=flat-square)](https://github.com/Nase00/pantheon/releases)
 ![license](https://img.shields.io/github/license/Nase00/pantheon.svg?style=flat-square)

-*This software is in **alpha**, and is currently undergoing major changes to make it more configurable, modular, and well-documented for wider consumption.*

 Pantheon is an application for managing control of multiple "Internet of Things" (IoT) devices.
 It serves a hub or central point of access for multiple, diverse types of services and devices.